kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/order_sect_notes.md

     - **Serfs**: They have the capacity to become divine through careful application of the virtues, but they have to work harder since they're, you know, poor.

 - **Arhats of the purists**: Probably few, some may revere the Blood Eagle.
 Others may revere serpens precog arhats as having access to divine knowledge.
-MES to a purist is a gift from the Divine Emperor, giving special powers to deserving nobles.
+MES to a purist is a gift from the Divine Emperox, giving special powers to deserving nobles.
+As long as they use their powers wisely and for the betterment of the Empire, no problem.

 - **Special events/rituals**: Definitely the Crucible.
 After some pretty intense training, the inquisition dumps you on Satira Pala with a small bone knife, gives you a day’s head start, and hunts you for two days in the freezing cold.
 The idea is A) that you have to survive on your own, with no support, encouraging a spirit of self-reliance which is useful on alien worlds with no backup and B) That you can empathize with the people you track, you know the fear and the terrible feeling of being hunted, so that the Inquisitor, when they are tracking someone, can show restraint.